 Please see the MPH Program Page for curriculum details.
 A maximum of 5 MPH core courses can be taken by undergraduate Pharmacy majors (Pharmacy majors are considered “undergraduates” until the summer of their P3 year).
-Direct entry PharmD students do not need to worry about the 5 course cap.

 A public health-oriented Advanced Pharmacy Practical Experience (APPE) rotation